Berkeley Deane Wise: The Gobbins

+After The Gobbins

-In the latter part of his career with the BNCR, from 1896 to 1906, Wise lived in Silverstream House, Jordanstown, County Antrim where in his spare time he kept poultry.
+In the latter part of his career with the BNCR, from 1896 to 1906, Wise lived in Silverstream House, Jordanstown, County Antrim, where in his spare time he kept poultry.
 The house, now demolished, is near the site of Belfast High School.
-During this time he worshipped at Whiteabbey Presbyterian Church where the church records show that he occupied pew 46 and paid a yearly stipend of £3 10s.
+During this time he worshipped at Whiteabbey Presbyterian Church, where the church records show that he occupied pew 46 and paid a yearly stipend of £3 10s.

-In 1896 Wise took as an apprentice his nephew Freeman Wills Crofts, aged 17, who worked for the BNCR until 1929.
+In 1896, Wise took as an apprentice his nephew Freeman Wills Crofts, aged 17, who worked for the BNCR until 1929.
 In 1919, during an absence from work due to a long illness, Crofts wrote his first detective novel, The Cask (1920), which established him as a new master of detective fiction.
 Crofts gave up his railway career to write full-time, producing a book almost every year for thirty years.

 Later life

 Following what was described as 'a serious breakdown in health', Wise moved in 1906 to live with his sister, Mrs Harding, at 18 Salisbury Terrace in Portrush.
 There was little improvement in his condition and he died there on 5 May 1909, in sight of one of his best buildings, Portrush railway station.

 He was buried in the City Cemetery, Belfast.
 Many of his peers from the railway companies of Ulster attended, including his long-time colleague Bowman Malcolm, Locomotive Engineer of the BNCR.

-Wise was survived by his son James Berkeley Wise who was also a railway engineer, and by his wife Leah, who was buried beside him on 27 April 1922.
+Wise was survived by his son, James Berkeley Wise, who was also a railway engineer, and by his wife Leah, who was buried beside him on 27 April 1922.